rimasu/fern-kt/README.md

+# Friendly Resource Notation (FERN)
-# Node, generic structured, weakly typed value exchange stucture.
+A generic, generic structured, weakly typed value exchange stucture.

 [![Build Status](https://travis-ci.org/rimasu/fern-kt.png?branch=master)](https://travis-ci.org/rimasu/node)

+This projects has three main components
+1. A generic weakly typed tree structure, designed to support easy configuration of application components.
+2. A standard decoder that can read a the very simple and flexible FERN
+3. A jackson decoder that can read convention JSON

 License: MIT

+## Generic Types

 This library provides a small number of node types that can be composed to represent rich configuration and control data.
 It provides similar functionality to a